Silver Muse

 Silver Muse is a cruise ship owned by Silversea Cruises.
 It was constructed by Fincantieri in Genoa and joined the company's fleet in April 2017.
+It is the lead ship of Silversea’s Muse-class, the first of its kind, and was followed by her sister ships Silver Moon (2020) and Silver Dawn (2021).

 Design

 Silver Muse has a tonnage of 40,791 GT.
 The ship can accommodate 596 guests in 298 cabins and 411 crew members in 262 cabins.
 Silver Muse has eight dining areas.

 Machinery

 The ship is powered by four diesel 6.525 MW engines each of which drives a 6.3 MW 60 Hz 6.6 kV 3-phase generator.
 The electricity from the generators power two VEM AC Electric 8.5 MW double winding synchronous motors each of which powers a fixed-pitch propeller.

 The ship also has a 900 kW 60 Hz 440 V 3phase emergency generator.